KNMI/adaguc-server/doc/developing/scripts/mac_install_dependencies.md

 ./compile.sh
 ```

+If you use CMake from IntelliJ/CLion, configure it to use the CMake that was installed with Homebrew,
+as the bundled one might be too old and might not pick up the postgres libraries.
+This can be set in the toolchain.

 ### Python dependencies

 If you don't already have a working Python setup, a way to support multiple Python versions